How Brazil's JBS became collateral damage in war between billionaires

 But since last December, Mercury's co-chairman and former Louisiana senator David Vitter, has been lobbying House congressional aides asking for an investigation of the JBS listing in the United States, alleging potential risk to investors, according to emails reviewed by Reuters and confirmed by Mercury.

-In Monday’s court filing, J&F alleged that Mercury was hired indirectly by Paper Excellence but did not offer proof.
+In Monday’s court filing, JBS alleged that Mercury was hired indirectly by Paper Excellence but did not offer proof.

 Paper Excellence and Mercury deny the allegation.